joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/04/world/canada/canada-brain-disease-mystery.html?searchResultPosition=4

 **President Biden calls May’s job gains ‘historic progress.’**\
-`Hiring in May fell short of analyst expectations for the second straight month, providing fodder for Republican critics of the president.`\
+`But hiring in May fell short of analyst expectations for the second straight month, providing fodder for Republican critics of the president.`\
 https://nytimes.com/2021/06/04/business/biden-economy-jobs.html?searchResultPosition=5

 **What to Cook This Weekend**\